samehamer/API-World-Weather-/README.md

 ## Known issues (Work in progress)

 This app is still ongoing.
-The API does not respond on the GitHub live page preview but if you download the project and try it will work.
+Sometimes the API does not respond on the GitHub live page preview but if you download the project and try it will work.
 This is coming soon.